 - week 3: interaction between a flame and acoustic

-An interactive live conference will close the session and will deal with an application case where you will try to predict the stability of a system.
+An interactive live conference will close the learning and will deal with an application case where you will try to predict the stability of a system.
 This conference will be held during week 4.

 At the end of this training, you will be able to: